jrsalata/jrsalata.github.io/content/about/experience.md

 - Maintained a 4.0 GPA

 ## Bronze Diamond Award (April 2024)
-- Awarded by the Residence Hall Assocation, I was selected to be a recipient of the Bronze Diamond Award for my dedication and service to our community
+- Awarded by the Residence Hall Association, I was selected to be a recipient of the Bronze Diamond Award for my dedication and service to our community

 ## Outstanding Leadership Award (April 2024)
 - Awarded by the National Residence Hall Honorary, I was selected for the leadership I gave and the positive encouragement that I bring to others